How To Conduct Employee Evaluations in 5 Effective Steps

 Agency description goes here

-Performance Appraisal vs. Staff Evaluation
+Performance Appraisal vs. Staff Evaluation: What Are the Differences?

-Both methods rely on an employee's past performance and future potential.
-They also use feedback from employees' managers and peers to help gauge their performance.
+Performance appraisals and staff evaluations are two types of employee evaluations used to assess an employee's performance at work.
+Both methods rely on evaluating an employee's past performance and future potential and use feedback from managers and peers to provide a well-rounded view of the employee’s performance.

 Performance Appraisal

-It may include assessments of the employee's skills, knowledge, or abilities in specific areas such as teamwork or problem-solving.
+Performance reviews are a formal process of evaluating employee performance.
+In general, these reviews are conducted yearly.
+They may include assessments of the employee's skills, knowledge, or abilities in specific areas such as teamwork or problem-solving.

 The goal of a performance review is to give employees feedback about their job performance, identify areas for improvement, and set goals for the future.
+They also allow managers and employees to discuss other aspects of their life at work, as well as align them with the HR mission statements.

 Staff Evaluation